New CSNSW website coming soon! www.correctiveservices.dcj.nsw.gov.au

-The CDTCC is an interagency endeavour - primarily between Corrective Services, Justice Health and NSW Justice.
+The CDTCC is an interagency endeavour - primarily between Corrective Services NSW, Justice Health and Forensic Mental Health Network and NSW Justice.
 A multidisciplinary team at the centre ensures treatment, rehabilitation and reintegration of male participants who have repeatedly offended in order to support a severe drug dependence.

 The CDTCC is primarily guided by the Compulsory Drug Treatment Correctional Centre Act 2004 which commenced on 21 July 2006.
 The CDTCC was opened by the Minister for Justice on 23 September 2006 and received its first participants on 4 September 2006.